nEDM-TUM/FileServer-Docker/README.md

 ## API use examples

-The following are some examples as to how one can use the API.
+The following are some examples as to how one can use the API.  [pynedm](https://github.com/nEDM-TUM/Python-Slow-Control) provides functions to do all of this for you, so use it before rolling your own code, if possible.

 ### Upload